zowe/zowe-pli-language-support/README.md

 - **"name":** (string)
     - Specify a name for the processor group.
 - (Optional) **"libs":** (array)
     - Specify local folders that contain include files.
-Folders can be either absolute or relative local paths.
+Folders can be relative paths to the workspace root, or absolute paths to any local folder.
     - Include members by adding ddnames, such as adding `mylibs/a.b.c`, where `a.b.c(member)` is a file in the `mylibs` folder.
 - (Optional) **"include-extensions":** (array)
     - Specify file extensions that you use for the include files in programs linked with this processor groups.